Metacognition in Science Education: A Teacher's Guide

 Teachers can make this metacognitive dimension explicit by discussing the thinking processes behind each step of inquiry.
 When designing experiments, ask students: "How do you know this is a fair test?" or "What assumptions are we making here?"
 These questions shift attention from merely following procedures to understanding the reasoning behind them.

 During data collection, encourage students to keep dual records, not just observations but also notes about their thinking process.
 "Why did I decide to measure temperature every 30 seconds rather than every minute?"
-This practise helps students recognise that scientific decisions require justification.
+This practice helps students recognise that scientific decisions require justification.

 Analysis becomes more sophisticated when students question their interpretations.
 "Am I seeing a pattern because it is really there, or because I expected to find it?"
 This healthy scepticism, directed at one's own thinking, is the hallmark of scientific metacognition.